Xamarsia/photo-sharing-platform-frontend/README.md

 ## UI Prototype

-This frontend application has been designed in Figma prior to development.
+This frontend application has been designed in Figma prior to development; based on [SPSP Prototype V1.0](https://www.figma.com/design/bgJwULPNm1froxp0PCcRLS/SPSP-Prototype-1.0?m=auto&t=kf8C94QHomS0WACp-1).
 The design process ensured that the layout, color schemes, typography, and overall aesthetics aligned with the project goals.

 Although some adjustments were made during the final development stages, the prototype still retains its core functionality and visual design.